The Northrop F-5 Enthusiast Page - Home

 Roundel Fin flash Credit: Roundels of the world

-Last update 19-07-2017
+Last update 16-07-2019

 Brazil expressed for the first time at the beginning of 1965 interest to buy 24 Northrop F-5A and F-5B to be delivered starting in 1966, but, as for so many South American countries, no export authorisation was granted by the US government.

 US governement due to political issues, but quickly eliminated due to insufficent performances.
 Considered were the GAMD Mirage IIIE, English Electric Lightning, Lockheed F-104G and the Saab J-35.
 The Mirage IIIE was finally selected during 1970.